-The numbers don’t have meaning in and of themselves, and they won’t tell you what to consider changing, what to stop doing, or what to continue.
+Numbers don’t have meaning in and of themselves.
+They won’t reveal what to consider changing, what to stop doing, or what to continue.
 But they will help start a discussion.

-Start the meeting by stating the purpose: to have a frank discussion about what people need from you.
 Vague generalities won’t help.
-You need specific behavioral examples of what you are doing that has a positive impact on the group and what you are doing that gets in their way.
+Ask for specific, concrete examples in each categories.
 For areas where the team would like to see something different, engage in problem-solving and identify several possible options.

 Here’s what one manager’s data looked like:

-Chances are that some things you do as a manager will please some and displease others.
+Chances are that some categories some people will be please and others displeased.
 In some cases, you can have it both ways.
-For example, if one person in your group feels you check the status day-to-day work too often and another appreciates your interest and attention, you can adjust your style for each person (assuming that the person who doesn’t like day-to-day attention can work independently).
-In other cases, you’ll have to abide by the old adage “You can please some of the people some of the time, but you can’t please all of the people all of the time.”
+For example, say one person feels weekly check-ins are too frequent and another appreciates the interest and attention.
+Adjust to individual preferences (assuming there’s no overriding issue ).
+In other cases, abide by the adage, “You can please some of the people some of the time, but you can’t please all of the people all of the time.”

-Be prepared for surprises.
-You may learn that you have habits that get in your way.
-One manager learned that her staff inferred that she didn’t like to hear bad news because she furrowed her brow and scrunched up her face when staff members informed her of problems.
-They believed her facial expression meant she was mad at them.
-This manager believed she’d never be able to completely control her expression.
-But once she was aware of the effect her facial expression had, when she caught herself scrunching up her face, she explained that she wasn’t angry, she was concentrating.
+One manager learned that people inferred that she didn’t like to hear bad news.
+They thought this because she furrowed her brow and scrunched up her face when people informed her of problems.
+They thought she was mad at them.
+This manager could probably not change how her face looked when she was really concentrating on a problem.
+But she could catch herself scrunching and explain she wasn’t angry, just thinking hard.

-If the trust level in your group is too low for this method, consider having a neutral party facilitate the process (perhaps someone from the HR department).
-A neutral party can help ensure that people feel free to state their perceptions, and help you absorb the feedback and choose how to act on it.
-Asking for feedback can be the first step in repairing relationships, if you are prepared to take a hard look at yourself and act on what you learn.
+If the trust level is too low for this method, consider having a neutral party facilitate the process.
+Put it in the context of rebuilding trust.
+A neutral party can help ensure that people feel free to state their perceptions.
+They can also help with absorbing the feedback and shaping new responses.
+Asking for feedback can be the first step in repairing relationships.